Factors a Judge Will Consider When Making a Decision For a Financial Order

 Any callback requests submitted after 3pm on Friday will be responded to the next working day

-In this article, we will explore the key considerations that judges take into account when deciding on a financial order in divorce.
+This article explores the key considerations that judges consider when deciding on a financial order in divorce.

 Section 25 of the Matrimonial Causes Act 1973